 Instead, to convict you for the DUI speeding enhancement, the state must prove that you were driving recklessly while you were under the influence, and the 20 and 30 mph figures are set to establish strong evidence of that recklessness.

-But any of the aggravating circumstances listed above can trigger enhanced penalties if the defendant is convicted of driving under the influence.
+But any of the aggravating circumstances listed above can trigger enhanced penalties if the defendant receives a driving under the influence conviction.

 A sentencing enhancement could be more jail time, a harsher fine, or a lengthier driver’s license suspension, but the DUI speeding enhancement requires a mandatory, additional sixty days behind bars.